virtualcitySYSTEMS/map-ui/documentation/TOOLBOX.md

 You can render specific toolbox constellation for a specific layout or use case.
-The best use case is the planning plugin, where when active, the toolbar reflects the tools required to edit the planning scenario and not the default tools.
+The best use case is the planning plugin, where when active, the toolbox reflects the tools required to edit the planning scenario and not the default tools.

 You can provide components with one or more toolbox names